feophan/tenguesta_ngoldorinwa/docs/phon/sou.md

 The category of **resonants** consists of the nasal consonants /m/, /n/ and /ŋ/, the so-called 'liquids' /l/ and /r/, and 'semivowels' /j/ and /w/.
 {: .ref #1}

 **Nasals**: the air flow is completely obstructed in the mouth, but flows through the nose.
-The Quenya alphabet has three nasals (all voiced):
+The Quenya alphabet has four nasals (all voiced):
 {: .ref #1}

 + a labial nasal, /m/: the flow of air is interrupted by pressing the lips together; air escapes throughthe nose;